-- In the Larger Values button click on to the right button of your mouse and select Format Control Box.
-In the Format Control Box click on to the Control option.
-In the value tab, click on to Checked and in the Cell Link press $H$3.
+- In the Larger Values button click on the right button of your mouse and select Format Control Box.
+In the Format Control Box click on the Control option.
+In the value tab, click on to Checked, and in the Cell Link press $H$3.

 - Do the same thing with Lower Values

 - Now, we will apply conditional formatting in the range B2:F13.
 Select the range and in the Conditional Formatting option click on to New Rule.

 - In the New Formatting Rule dialogue box select Use a Formula to determine which cells to Format and write the formula,